Shanks-btc/Drydock/README.md

 2. The settlement hook triggers the memory gate asynchronously; the payment response does not wait on it.
 3. Real signals are extracted from the uploaded build (`node_modules`/`.git` excluded, size-capped).
 4. A deterministic prefilter shortlists candidate patterns from Sibyl's WARM-tier entities.
-5. A reasoning step compares the build's signals against each shortlisted pattern's REFERENCE anchor — its mechanism, distinguishing evidence, and explicit negative anchors.
+5. A reasoning step compares the build's signals against each shortlisted pattern's REFERENCE anchor, its mechanism, distinguishing evidence, and explicit negative anchors.
 6. A match at or above the confidence threshold halts the deploy; no match clears it; a genuinely novel resemblance is filed as an unlearned candidate.
 7. The verdict, rationale, and any new-pattern candidate are recorded and surfaced on the public deploy record.